afrid0315/aws-azure-devops-interview_questions/docker.md

 #### 36. Alternative tools for Docker?
 **Answer:** LXD, Buildah, Kaniko, and Podman.
 You can choose alternative runtimes such as Containerd, CRI-O, or others to run containers in a Kubernetes cluster.

-1. Docker file to create image we need ls -lrth need to be executed
 2. Dockerfile to create image ls -lrth in user1 and ls - la in user2 to executed how to do?

 5. ⁠wat is ur daily activities